Influenza vaccine: Other methods of manufacture

 Methods of vaccine generation that bypass the need for eggs include the construction of influenza virus-like particles (VLP).
 VLP resemble viruses, but there is no need for inactivation, as they do not include viral coding elements, but merely present antigens in a similar manner to a virion.
 Some methods of producing VLP include cultures of Spodoptera frugiperda Sf9 insect cells and plant-based vaccine production (e.g., production in Nicotiana benthamiana).
 There is evidence that some VLPs elicit antibodies that recognize a broader panel of antigenically distinct viral isolates compared to other vaccines in the hemagglutination-inhibition assay (HIA).

 A gene-based DNA vaccine, used to prime the immune system after boosting with an inactivated H5N1 vaccine, underwent clinical trials in 2011.

 In November 2012, Novartis received FDA approval for the first cell-culture vaccine.
 In 2013, the recombinant influenza vaccine, Flublok, was approved for use in the United States.

-On September 17, 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for Supemtek, a quadrivalent influenza vaccine (recombinant, prepared in cell culture).
+In September 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for Supemtek, a quadrivalent influenza vaccine (recombinant, prepared in cell culture).
 The applicant for this medicinal product is Sanofi Pasteur.
 Supemtek was authorized for medical use in the European Union in November 2020.

+In January 2026, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Supemtek, intended for active immunization against influenza disease in adults and children from nine years of age.
+The applicant for this medicinal product is Sanofi Winthrop Industrie.

 Australia authorized its first cell-based vaccine in March 2021, based on an "eternal cell line" of a dog kidney.
 Because of the way it is produced, it produces better-matched vaccines (to the flu strains).